Reasons To Have LASIK

 - Footloose – Maybe this delight only matters if you travel a lot.
 LASIK means you only have to pack what you want to take along, not what you have to take – like spare lenses, cleaning solutions, irrigating solutions, sterilizing solutions, etc. You can add here the freedom to work or party until late, grab a few zzz’s, and be up and at ‘em without worrying about the glued-to-the-eyeball factor.

 - Seeing naturally – This delight sometimes takes a while to be appreciated, although it’s really the major benefit of LASIK.
 One day you realize you don’t have any glass or plastic between you and the rest of the world and that your eyesight is functioning exactly as nature intended.

-> - Better vision than with contacts – Many of Dr. Wilson’s patients report improved vision than when using contacts and glasses.
+- Better vision than with contacts – Many of Dr. Luke’s patients report improved vision than when using contacts and glasses.
 Soft contact lenses, due to their design and composition, cannot provide the quality of vision achieved with Custom LASIK and cannot fully correct astigmatism.
 Custom LASIK solves the unique corneal irregularities that cause myopia, hyperopia, and astigmatism; so, it’s no surprise that LASIK outcomes often exceed the results of contacts.

->

-> And here’s one you probably didn’t expect – Cost Savings
+And here’s one you probably didn’t expect – Cost Savings